tedeh/jayson/README.md

 * `replacer` -> Function to use as a JSON replacer
 * `generator` -> Function to generate request ids with.
 If omitted, Jayson will just generate a "random" number like this: `Math.round(Math.random() * Math.pow(2, 24))`

+#### Client events

+A client will emit the following events (in addition to any special ones emitted by a specific interface):

+* `request` Emitted when a client is just about to dispatch a request.
+First argument is the request object.
+* `response` Emitted when a client has just received a reponse.
+First argument is the request object, second argument is the response as received.

 ##### Client.http

 Uses the same options as [http.request][nodejs_docs_http_request] (which also enables the use of https) in addition to these options: